rebecca-shoptaw/rebecca-shoptaw/README.md

 ## About    📃✨
 Hello!
 My name is Rebecca and I'm an NYC-based frontend software engineer with a background in film.
-Currently working freelance and on the Internet Archive's open-source [Open Library](https://github.com/internetarchive/openlibrary) project -- latest contributions [here](https://github.com/internetarchive/openlibrary/pulls?q=is%3Apr+author%3Arebecca-shoptaw).
+Currently working freelance and on the Internet Archive's open-source [Open Library](https://github.com/internetarchive/openlibrary) project; latest contributions [here](https://github.com/internetarchive/openlibrary/pulls?q=is%3Apr+author%3Arebecca-shoptaw).

 Started coding back in 2015; amusing video of me at 19 talking about my video-editing app [here](https://youtu.be/TWw28ZwjQvE?t=5390).

+Opened this new account late 2023 to be the home of my current programming work.

 Building with: